Acre: Historical origin

-The word acre is derived from the Norman, attested for the first time in a text of Fécamp in 1006 to the meaning of «agrarian measure».
-Acre dates back to the old Scandinavian akr “cultivated field, ploughed land” which is perpetuated in Icelandic and the Faroese akur “field (wheat)”, Norwegian and Swedish åker, Danish ager “field”, cognate with German Acker, Dutch akker, Latin ager, Sanskrit ajr, and Greek αγρός (agros).
+The word acre is derived from the Norman, attested for the first time in 1006 in a text from Fécamp with the meaning of "agrarian measure".
+Acre dates back to the old Scandinavian akr "cultivated field, ploughed land" which is perpetuated in Icelandic and the Faroese akur "field (wheat)", Norwegian and Swedish åker, Danish ager "field", cognate with German Acker, Dutch akker, Latin ager, Sanskrit ajr, and Greek αγρός (agros).
 In English, an obsolete variant spelling was aker.
 According to the Act on the Composition of Yards and Perches, dating from around 1300, an acre is "40 perches [rods] in length and four in breadth", meaning 220 yards by 22 yards.
 (Note: 22 yards is about 20 meters.)
 As detailed in the diagram, an acre was roughly the amount of land tillable by a yoke of oxen in one day.

-Before the introduction of the metric system, many countries in Europe used their own official ″acres″ (with other names).
+Before the introduction of the metric system, many countries in Europe used their own official "acres" (with other names).
 In France, the traditional unit of area was the arpent carré, a measure based on the Roman system of land measurement.
 The acre was used only in Normandy (and neighbouring places outside its traditional borders), but its value varied greatly across Normandy, ranging from 3,632 to 9,725 square metres, with 8,172 square metres being the most frequent value.
 But inside the same pays of Normandy, for instance in pays de Caux, the farmers (still in the 20th century) made the difference between the grande acre (68 ares, 66 centiares) and the petite acre (56 to 65 ca).
 The Normandy acre was usually divided in 4 vergées (roods) and 160 square perches, like the English acre.

 The Normandy acre was equal to 1.6 arpents, the unit of area more commonly used in Northern France outside of Normandy.
 In Canada, the Paris arpent used in Quebec before the metric system was adopted is sometimes called "French acre" in English, even though the Paris arpent and the Normandy acre were two very different units of area in ancient France (the Paris arpent became the unit of area of French Canada, whereas the Normandy acre was never used in French Canada).

 In Germany, the Netherlands, and Eastern Europe the traditional unit of area was Morgen.
 Like the acre, the morgen was a unit of ploughland, representing a strip that could be ploughed by one man and an ox or horse in a morning.
 There were many variants of the morgen, differing between the different German territories, ranging from 1/2 to 2+1/2 acre.
 It was also used in Old Prussia, in the Balkans, Norway, and Denmark, where it was equal to about 2/3 acre.
 Statutory values for the acre were enacted in England, and subsequently the United Kingdom, by acts of: